Austral Líneas Aéreas Flight 2553

-Austral Líneas Aéreas Flight 2553 was an Argentinian domestic scheduled Posadas–Buenos Aires service operated with a McDonnell Douglas DC-9-32 that crashed on the lands of Estancia Magallanes, Nuevo Berlín, 32 km away from Fray Bentos, Uruguay, on 10 October 1997.
+Austral Líneas Aéreas Flight 2553 was an Argentine domestic scheduled passenger flight from Posadas to Buenos Aires.
+On October 10, 1997, the McDonnell Douglas DC-9-32 that was operating the flight crashed on the lands of Estancia Magallanes, Nuevo Berlín, 32 km away from Fray Bentos, Uruguay.
 All 74 passengers and crew died upon impact.
 The accident remains the deadliest in Uruguayan history.

+Background

-Aircraft and crew
+Aircraft

-The aircraft involved in the accident was a McDonnell Douglas DC-9-32, registration LV-WEG.
-It had its maiden flight in 1969, and was 28 years old at the time of the accident.
-It had previously operated for Iberia with registration EC-BQT, and it was transferred to the airline in 1993 after the buyout of the company by the Spanish carrier.
+The aircraft involved was a McDonnell Douglas DC-9-32, registration LV-WEG.
+It had its maiden flight in 1969, and as of the time of the accident had flown a total of 56,854 hours and 54,800 takeoff and landing cycles.

+Crew

 The captain was 40-year-old Jorge Cécere, who had been with the airline since 1989 and logged 9,238 hours, including 223 hours on the DC-9.
 The first officer was Horacio Núñez, who was also 40.
 He had been with the airline since 1993 and had 2,910 flight hours.
-He was more experienced on the DC-9 than captain Cécere, with 1,384 hours on that aircraft.
+He was more experienced on the DC-9 than Captain Cécere, with 1,384 hours on that aircraft.